ChristianCricchi/shelly-s_corner/README.md

 ![Product review list](docs/features/other/review-submitted.PNG)

 - All submitted reviews are displayed in the list below the form, visible to all users.
-To optimise space and organize them neatly, they are stored within a Bootstrap accordion.
+To optimise space and organise them neatly, they are stored within a Bootstrap accordion.
 - Users who have left a review have the option to delete it if they wish.
 Additionally, the superuser has the authority to remove any review present on the site, for example in case of inappropriate language.
 When a user selects the delete option, a confirmation prompt appears to prevent accidental deletions.
 - In the absence of reviews, the list is not shown, and a message appears instead, informing that no reviews have been submitted yet.